The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Introduction

 is the work done by the nonconservative force, appropriately rescaled by the temperature~\cite{Ku98,LS99}.
 When considering several particles,~$\sigma\sigma^{\mathsf{T}}$ may have different blocks for different particles, each related to a (possibly different) temperature, and the above integral can be split into a sum of the corresponding contributions~\cite{LS99,MNV03}.

-One expects~$S_t^{\textnormal{LLR}}$ and~$S_t^{\textnormal{W}}$ to be quantities of order~$t$ and only differ by an additive term that depends on the initial and final conditions of the paths.
+One expects~$S_t^{\textnormal{LLR}}$ and~$S_t^{\textnormal{W}}$ to be quantities of order~$t$ and to only differ by an additive term that depends on the initial and final conditions of the paths.
 In the present article, we consider an abstract entropy production functional~$\mathcal{S}_t$ corresponding to any sufficiently well-behaved modification of these so-called \emph{boundary terms} and study its behaviour as~$t \to \infty$ and then in the limit as~$\sigma$ vanishes.
 The way in which we take~$\sigma$ to~$0$ leaves out some geometric considerations: we consider $\sigma^\epsilon = \sqrt{2\epsilon}\one$ and take the scalar parameter~$\epsilon$ to~$0$.
 Considering the more general case~$\sigma^\epsilon = \sqrt{\epsilon}\sigma^1$ for some fixed positive-definite matrix~$\sigma^1$ has been sacrificed for readability and ease of interpretation of the formulas: one can perform a suitable change of variables and carry on with a similar analysis, but one must then be careful with the physical interpretation.
 Indeed, from the physical point of view, the case we look at here corresponds to situations where the lack of equilibrium comes from a nonconservative driving force and is conceptually different from situations where the lack of equilibrium comes from an imbalance between the sources of thermal fluctuations.

-The asymptotic behaviour of entropy functionals as~$t \to \infty$ at fixed~$\epsilon > 0$ was carried out by L.~Bertini and G.~Di Ges\`u in~\cite{BD15} and by F.Y.~Wang, J.~Xiong and L.~Xu in~\cite{WXX16} under more restrictive technical conditions.
+The asymptotic behaviour of entropy production functionals as~$t \to \infty$ at fixed~$\epsilon > 0$ was studied by L.~Bertini and G.~Di Ges\`u in~\cite{BD15} and by F.Y.~Wang, J.~Xiong and L.~Xu in~\cite{WXX16} under more restrictive technical conditions.
 For a class of \emph{degenerate} linear diffusions, V.~Jak\v{s}i\'c, C.-A.~Pillet and A.~Shirikyan have performed a very detailed analysis of the limit~$t \to \infty$~\cite{JPS17}.
-In~\cite{BD15}, the authors also tackled the limit $\epsilon \to 0$ at fixed~$t > 0$ by means of Freidlin--Wentzell theory and then the limit as $t \to \infty$ using subadditivity and results on $\upGamma$-convergence; also see~\cite{RT00} and~\cite{Ku07}.
+In~\cite{BD15}, the authors also tackled the rescaled limit $\epsilon \to 0$ at fixed~$t > 0$ by means of Freidlin--Wentzell theory and then the limit as $t \to \infty$ using subadditivity and results on $\upGamma$-convergence; also see~\cite{RT00} and~\cite{Ku07}.
 As already discussed by some of these authors, taking~$t \to \infty$ \emph{first} and~\emph{then} $\epsilon \to 0$ is physically more natural and was left open.
 This order is the one taken here, revealing a different picture than in~\cite{BD15}.

 In Section~\ref{sec:setup}, we set our assumptions, discuss the basic theory surrounding the time reversal of the diffusion and rigorously relate~\eqref{eq:LLR} to~\eqref{eq:NCW} by boundary terms.
 In Section~\ref{sec:EPF}, we introduce a family of entropic functionals~$\ss_t^\epsilon$ depending on the choice of boundary terms.
 We then give a representation for the moment-generating function~$\chi_t^\epsilon(\alpha)$ involving the chosen boundary term and the compact and irreducible semigroup generated by the deformation